 - The argument in question requires us to accept that “evil people deserve to die,” but that premise is unjustified (because evil people might have value like everyone else, etc.).

-- If we aren’t justified to accept that “evil people deserve to die,” then the argument doesn’t give us reason to accept the conclusion—that “capital punishment is morally justified when used to kill evil people.”
+- If we aren’t justified to accept that “evil people deserve to die,” then the argument doesn’t give us reason to accept the conclusion—that “the death penalty is morally justified when used to kill evil people.”

-- Therefore, the argument doesn’t provide sufficient justification to conclude that “capital punishment is morally justified when used to kill evil people.”
+- Therefore, the argument doesn’t provide sufficient justification to conclude that “the death penalty is morally justified when used to kill evil people.”

 Notice that she didn’t claim that the conclusion is false.
 If a premise of an argument is unjustified (or false), that doesn’t prove that the conclusion is false.
 There could be a different argument that proves the conclusion to be true.
-For example, it might be that capital punishment is justified when we can’t throw a dangerous criminal in prison as a form of self-defense.
+For example, it might be that the death penalty is justified when we can’t throw a dangerous criminal in prison as a form of self-defense.

 How do we object to forms of reasoning?
 Many people use poor forms of reasoning.
 In that case it can be helpful to identify either that the argument uses a formal fallacy (an invalid form of reasoning) or an informal fallacy (some other mistake in reasoning).
 Once the poor reasoning is identified, we can explain it and present a counterexample.

 Consider an example of a formal fallacy and counterexample. – A person can argue that “if dogs exist, then they have four legs; dogs have four legs; therefore dogs exist.”
-The premises and conclusion are all true, but it’s still a poorly reasoned argument because the same reasoning could be used to prove things that are false.
-We can then give a counterexample that shows how we can use this form of reasoning and true premises, but a false conclusion—“If unicorns exist, then they have four legs; unicorns have four legs; therefore unicorns exist.”
+The premises and conclusion are all true, but it’s still a poorly reasoned argument because the same reasoning could easily be used to prove things that are false.
+The argument form is “If A, then B. B. Therefore, A.” We can then give a counterexample that shows how we can use this form of reasoning, true premises, but a false conclusion—“If unicorns exist, then they have four legs; unicorns have four legs; therefore unicorns exist.”
 It is true by definition that unicorns would have four legs if they exist, and that “all unicorns have four legs” as a result, but it’s false that unicorns exist.

-We can object to a conclusion using a reduction to absurdity and counterexamples.
+We can object to a conclusion using a reduction to absurdity (reductio ad absurdum) and counterexamples.
 We can assume the conclusion is true and show that such an assumption leads to a contradiction—either from internal inconsistency or because it conflicts with our knowledge.

 Consider an example of a belief that lacks internal consistency. – Someone could argue that “all opinions are equally justified.”
-We could object that this belief would imply that the opinion that “not all opinions are equally justified” is a viable option, but that means we have no reason to agree that “all opinions are equally justified.”
+We could object that this belief would imply that the opinion that “not all opinions are equally justified” is a viable option (because that belief is just as justified as any other), but that belief contradicts the view that “all opinions are equally justified.”